AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex0/README.md

 ### 2. Login Using the Command Line (Terminal)

 1. **Open Terminal**
-   - In SAP Business Application Studio, go to **Terminal > New Terminal** from the top menu
+   - In the SAP Business Application Studio, go to **Terminal > New Terminal** from the top menu.
-   - A terminal window will open at the bottom of your workspace in your project directory **secure-incident-management**
+   - A terminal window will open at the bottom of your workspace in your project directory **secure-incident-management**.

 <p align="center">
   <img src="images/btp-subaccount-open-BAS-dev-open-terminal.png" alt="" width="900"/>